Old Fort House (Fort Edward, New York)

 Old Fort House is a historic house at 29 Lower Broadway in Fort Edward, Washington County, New York.
 The house is owned by the Fort Edward Historical Association and operated as a local history museum.
-The Old Fort House was listed on the National Register of Historic Places in 1983.
+It was listed on the National Register of Historic Places in 1983.

 History

 Revolutionary War

-The Old Fort House is a two-story, five bay, center hall frame building, with a shallow gambrel roof.
+The Old Fort House is a two-story, five-bay, center hall frame building, with a shallow gambrel roof.
 It is one of the oldest wooden frame structures in Northern New York and was built in 1772 by Patrick Smyth from timbers salvaged from Fort Edward.
 Major General Philip Schuyler inspected the old fort during the Saratoga Campaign five years later, and determined that it was in no condition as a place to make a stand against General John Burgoyne, and consequently sought a location farther south.
 Schuyler placed Benedict Arnold in command of the army's advance guards at Fort Edward.
 Arnold arrested Smythe for being a Loyalist.

 Baroness Frederika Charlotte Riedesel, accompanied her husband, General Friedrich Adolf Riedesel, who led a regiment of soldiers from the Duchy of Brunswick, attached to Burgoyne's army.
 In her memoirs, she describes the Old Fort House as "the Red House".

 The house was used as headquarters by both the British and American during the Revolutionary War.
 It also played host to various notables such as George Washington and James Madison.